 The recipient must be either a person with Prader Willi Syndrome who has done amazing work to support other people with PWS or who had achieved outstanding success in their life OR anyone who has given over and above what anyone would expect to support people with Prader Willi Syndrome.

-The nominated person will receive the Sally Smith Award and a $200 gift voucher to Amazon books or voucher of choice but must be for educational purposes.
+The nominated person will receive the Sally Smith Award and a $200 gift voucher to Amazon books or a voucher of choice but must be for educational purposes.

 Financial Members of PWSA Victoria are able to nominate themselves, their child or others who have contributed significantly to the PWS community in accordance with the guidelines below.